---->

 In most field and ether theories including Einstein's, forces are

-basically tied to their sources as the Sun's gravity and can only
+basically tied to their sources as is the Sun's gravity and can only

 be modified by modifying the source (ie. the Sun).
 But in a Gilbert